-The Philippines, the second-fastest growing economy in Asia, has lured investors to its shores with strong economic fundamentals and newfound stability.
+The Philippines, Asia’s second-fastest growing economy, has lured investors to its shores with strong economic fundamentals and newfound stability.
 But some analysts worry that some helpful economic policies may not be continued after the 2016 elections.

 Falling commodity prices could impact FDI inflows into Malaysia and Indonesia, both which rely heavily on resources – especially oil, which has seen a major drop over the past year.

-Indonesian President Joko Widodo seeks to attract more foreign investment in the manufacturing sector to lessen his country’s reliance on natural resources.
-However, Indonesia still has a long way to go, especially with regards to its infrastructure and legal framework, to challenge major competitors such as Thailand.
+Indonesian President Joko Widodo seeks more foreign investment in manufacturing to lessen his country’s reliance on natural resources.
+However, Indonesia still has a long way to go, especially with regards to its infrastructure and legal framework.

 Chinese Manufacturing Slows

-As the Chinese manufacturing industry faces a slowdown due to rising costs and weak global demand, local companies will be searching for better alternatives abroad to base their production and remain competitive.
+The Chinese manufacturing industry faces a slowdown due to rising costs and weak global demand.
+As a result, local companies are searching for better alternatives abroad to base their production and remain competitive.